 That is the nature of evil in the modern world.
 One person issues an order, another decides how to implement it, another administers the implementation, another carries out the action.
 There is confusion as to who exactly bears the legal responsibility for the act.

 We often see that decisions made in the States of Jersey which set out to achieve one aim are perverted and twisted by the time they are implemented and bear little resemblance to the original decision.
-The Civil Service is loathe to accept culpability and responsibility for its actions and often documents which would identify an individual are lost.
-The Royal Court requires evidence to reach a verdict and the Civil Service will do its best to limit the ability of the Court to reach a finding.
+The civil service is loathe to accept culpability and responsibility for its actions and often documents which would identify an individual are lost.
+The Royal Court requires evidence to reach a verdict and the civil service will do its best to limit the ability of the Court to reach a finding.
 The most frustrating thing is the reluctance of anyone to stand up and say, 'I'm sorry, I was wrong'.

 Oligarchy ("rule of the few") is Aristocracy ("rule of the best") tainted by Corruption, there is nothing more corrupt than shielding an individual from the consequences of their actions within the anonymity of a wider organisation.